We care about the impact we have on the environment and the Lake District - after all, it's where we live and it's our playground too.

 Our BiodiversiTee initiative was launched in 2021 and we are delighted to be able to give our runners the option of forgoing an event t-shirt in exchange for a donation to biodiversity initiatives.
 We also offer runners who complete 5 'BiodiversiTee' races a free entry to a future event.

 We've joined up with Cumbria Wildlife Trust and other carefully selected partners with all proceeds going towards projects in and around the Lake District to increase biodiversity, mitigate flooding and increase awareness of issues.
-As of March 2023, we have donated over £5000 to CWT alone.
+As of July 2023, we have donated over £7000 to CWT alone with more donations to follow in the near future.

 We have invested in chip programming machines so that we only need to produce timing chips for competitors who turn up.
 This also allows unused race numbers to be used for our Kids' Fun Trails.